 Income tax expense is comprised of current and deferred tax.
-Income tax expense is recognized in earnings except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.
+Income tax expense is recognized in the statements of operations and comprehensive earnings (loss) except to the extent that it relates to items recognized directly in equity, in which case it is recognized in the statements of changes in shareholders' equity.